dgansen/dgansen.github.io/_posts/2020-5-29-Unit2-Build.md

 Notice in the data above that no season follows exactly the same pattern, though there is a drop off into the month of August.
 This simply illustrates the chaotic form weather data often takes.

 The regressor model was fit to a new column composed of the difference between the next day's actual high/low temperature with the high/low prediction, calculated by Local Data Assimilation and Prediction System (LDAPS) collected across 25 measurement sites.
-Generally, this prediction was only off by 1-2 degrees Celsius
+Generally, this prediction was only off by 1-2 degrees Celsius. **My goal is to find the variables that played the biggest role in confusing the model**, or the least important weather-related features.

 ![](/img/feature_top.png){: .center-block :}
 *The high temp and low temp models did not apply importance to the same features.
 The non-temperature features that low temp model looked at most were station slope, elevation (DEM), and latitude.
 Meanwhile, the high temp model looked to the next day's predictions for humidity (LDAPS_RHmin), for early cloud cover (LDAPS_CC1), and for average latent heat flux (LDAPS_LH).*